hashicorp/terraform-provider-aws/website/docs/r/elastictranscoder_preset.html.markdown

 * `ChromaSubsampling` - The sampling pattern for the chroma (color) channels of the output video.
 Valid values are `yuv420p` and `yuv422p`.
 * `LoopCount` - The number of times you want the output gif to loop (Gif only)

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `arn` - Amazon Resource Name (ARN) of the Elastic Transcoder Preset.

 ## Import

 Elastic Transcoder presets can be imported using the `id`, e.g.